 After a bit of sanding, it was ready to spray on a layer of undercoating.

-It turned out, undercoating that I had in my garage nearly fits a colour of original Atari, plus it leaves nice in touch matt.
+It turned out, that the undercoating that I had in my garage nearly fits the color of the original Atari, plus it leaves a nice touch of matt.

 I’ve got these sweeties from Lotharek of course